SHARE

 • Picnic.
 This is one of my favorite activities to do in Paris with friends or solo on the Seine.
 You can always instantly transport yourself to Paris with a Parisian picnic in your back or front yard.
 Grab a Turkish towel, a picnic basket with your favorite foods, and a bottle or two of wine.
 You can’t go wrong with a baguette and cheese.

-• Drink French Rosé Educate yourself with an online wine class about French wines with friends.
+• Drink French Rosé Educate yourself about French wines with friends.
 Rosé favorites include Whispering Angel, Miraval, Minuty, and Aix.
 The list could go on forever.
 Try to discover something new and different this Summer.

 • Friday apéro to kick off the weekends.
 Invite some friends over for rosé and some small French-inspired appetizers.
 Dinner in French and À Table are good cookbooks to look for inspiration.

 • Wear stripes.
-I am a big fan of stripes and the trend covers everything in my closet from dresses, shirts, and even bathing suits.
-My family is fully on board with the stripe trend and it isn’t unusual for us to match from time to time. (we all have these matching pajamas)
+I am a big fan of stripes, and the trend covers everything in my closet, from dresses shirts, and even bathing suits.
+My family is fully on board with the stripe trend, and it isn’t unusual for us to match occasionally.
+I own this Bretton striped shirt in two colors.

-• JCrew has a holiday for national Stripe day and they have an adorable Stripe Shop if you are in the mood to update your stripe wardrobe.
-If you are looking for French stripes, Saint James is the place for authentic Brenton Stripes and knitwear and they ship to the US.
+• Saint James is the place for authentic Brenton Stripes and knitwear, and they ship to the US.
 I got this one when I was in Paris a few years ago.

 • Play pétanque.
-You can set this up at a local park or in your backyard if you have space.
+If you have space, you can set this up at a local park or in your backyard.
 You will find people of all ages playing this French classic all Summer long in France.

 • Make a Fruit Galette.
 Use your favorite Summer fruits to create this French pastry at home.
 Blueberry, peach, mixed berry, the possibilities are endless.

 • Master a Cheese Plate.
-I love a good comté, brie, and truffle cheese but I am always up for trying something new. (except for blue) Ask your local cheese shop, I have a cheese section in my grocery and they always have recommendations for new cheeses to try.
+I love an excellent comté, brie, and truffle cheese, but I am always up for trying something new. (except for blue) Ask your local cheese shop, I have a cheese section in my grocery, and they always have recommendations for new cheeses to try.

 • Refresh your Summer hair in between washes with dry shampoo from Klorane.
-This can also be used after workouts.
-I use it to give life to my bangs.
+Use this after workouts or at night before bed.
+The dry shampoo can be great for giving life back to bangs too.

 • Evening cocktails/French 75 Up your cocktail game this Summer.
 Stock your bar and get creative.
-If you are looking for inspiration David Lebovitz has a great new book called “Drinking French” and he does a recipe each day on Facebook Live.
+If you are looking for inspiration, David Lebovitz has a great book called “Drinking French”

 • Farmers Markets Visit your local farmer’s market and shop seasonally.
 I love Green City in Chicago.
 P.S.
 Don’t forget your market basket.

 • Plant Fresh Herbs in Your Garden.
 This raised garden bed is a beautiful addition to any garden.
-Basil, mint, and lavender are all fragrant and fun for Summer.
+Basil, mint, and lavender are all fragrant and fun for summer.
+I have struggled with basil but have had success with mint this year.

-• Watch “A Good Year” This is one of my favorite movies and it will transport you to Summer in Provence.
+• Watch “A Good Year” One of my favorite movies, and it will transport you to Summer in Provence.
 Pull out your favorite rosé and make a night of it.

 This post includes affiliate links.
 We make a small commission off of items purchased through our links.
 Merci!